innovationnorway-archive/terraform-provider-git/README.md

 [2022.06.10] Fork of `innovationnorway/terraform-provider-git` to have a proper Darwin/arm build.
 Must be switched back to upstream after [Support for darwin_arm64](https://github.com/innovationnorway/terraform-provider-git/issues/69) would resolved

+[2022.06.16] Add fetchure: searching git repo in CWD and recursively above it

 ![](https://github.com/innovationnorway/terraform-provider-git/workflows/test/badge.svg)

 ## Requirements